piratlasaikiran/EEG_for_BCI/README.md

     jupyter notebook

-Open up multi-scale CNN.ipynb, shallow CNN.ipynb and single-scale CNN.ipynb to run the respective versions of the implementation.
+Open up `multi-scale CNN.ipynb`, `shallow CNN.ipynb` and `single-scale CNN.ipynb` to run the respective versions of the implementation.